 Scotland’s real crown jewels aren’t encased deep inside Edinburgh Castle …they are located further west, on an Isle that makes you feel like you are on another world entirely.
+This is a part of Scotland that you will definitely want to include on your Scotland tour itinerary.

 No place yet has captured my heart and soul the way that the wondrous land of Scotland has, and the Isle of Skye is arguably one of the most beautiful places in Scotland.
 The scenery on the Isle of Skye was the Scotland of my imagination.
 Dramatic cliffs and crags, the ocean, the blue sky and green as far as the eye can see.